RickMoynihan/lambdalounge-website/doc/conduct.md

 We hope for everyone to always meet in a spirit of friendship, conducive to sharing knowledge and experience.
-Tolerance of others who may be different to yourself is a very low bar, and the minimum we should expect of ourselves but we should always aspire for more.
+Tolerance of others who may be different to yourself is a very low bar, and is the minimum we should expect of ourselves, but we should always aspire for more.

 We believe Lambda Lounge has been respectful and inclusive of all attendees since we began in 2010, and have formalised this here as